StefanGreve/profile/README.md

 ## Setup

-You can use the `bootstrap.ps1` script to set up this profile for the current user and all hosts on Windows, Linux or MacOS.
-Note that you need administrator rights in order to create symbolic links on Windows, unless you have turned on `Developer Mode` in the settings app.
+Note that you need administrator rights in order to create symbolic links on Windows, unless you have turned on `Developer Mode` in the settings app:

 <details>
-<summary>Manual Instructions</summary>
+<summary>Instructions</summary>

 ```powershell
 git clone git@github.com:StefanGreve/profile.git